eosnetworkfoundation/product/.github/ISSUE_TEMPLATE/feature-proposal.md

 **What is the problem/challenge?**
 A clear and concise description of what the problem is.

-**Describe the solution you'd like to propose**
+**Describe the solution you would like to propose**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Describe alternatives you have considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you have considered.

 **Additional context**
 Add any other context or screenshots about the feature request here. (e.g. high level requirements, designate whether it is a breaking change, etc.)